stackpath/cpanel-dnsadmin-plugin/README.md

 After installation the plugin automatically sends DNS change to StackPath's DNS backend with no interaction required by the user.

+<a name="uninstallation"></a>
+## Uninstallation

+1. Copy this project to a temporary directory on your cPanel server.
+2. Execute the `uninstall.sh` script as root.
+This removes all files and directories installed by the `install.sh` script.

+After the plugin is uninstalled then cPanel will no longer synchronize DNS zone changes with StackPath.

 <a name="troubleshooting"></a>
 ## Troubleshooting